Here Comes Mr. Jordan: Critical response

 Russell Maloney of The New Yorker called the film "one of the brightest comedies of the year ...
 Mr. Rains' acting is the kind that makes the word 'ham' a word of endearment, and I mean that for a compliment."

-The film's premise of a protagonist receiving a second chance through the intervention of angels was imitated throughout the ensuing decade, in the Christmas classic It's a Wonderful Life as well as I Married an Angel, A Guy Named Joe, A Matter of Life and Death and Angels in the Outfield.
+The film's premise of a protagonist receiving a second chance through the intervention of angels inspired other films throughout the ensuing decade, including I Married an Angel (1942), A Guy Named Joe (1943), and Angels in the Outfield (1951).

 Film critic Leonard Maltin noted that Here Comes Mr. Jordan was an "Excellent fantasy-comedy of prizefighter Montgomery accidentally sent to heaven before his time, forced to occupy a new body on earth.
 Hollywood moviemaking at its best, with first-rate cast and performances."

-Awards and honors
+Accolades

 Harry Segall won the Academy Award for Best Story, while Sidney Buchman and Seton I. Miller won for Best Screenplay.
-Nominations included: Best Picture, Montgomery for Best Actor in a Leading Role, Hall for Best Director, Gleason for Best Actor in a Supporting Role and Joseph Walker for Best Cinematography, Black-and-White.Here Comes Mr. Jordan was preserved by the UCLA Film and Television Archive with the cooperation of Columbia Pictures and the Library of Congress.
+Nominations included: Best Picture, Montgomery for Best Actor in a Leading Role, Hall for Best Director, Gleason for Best Actor in a Supporting Role and Joseph Walker for Best Cinematography, Black-and-White.

+Here Comes Mr. Jordan was preserved by the UCLA Film and Television Archive with the cooperation of Columbia Pictures and the Library of Congress.